Database Definition Structure Explained

 From either the Definitions or Definitions Structure tabs, select the definition for your database connection, then, in the Content section, click on the table where you created the soft key.
 The Table Details pane opens.
 The Soft key column shows a tick if a relationship is a soft one, or a cross if it’s not.
 Click on the red X button to delete the relationship.

 Note that you can delete hard foreign keys (ones also found in the database) using this method.
-This doesn’t delete the key in the database, only in Test Modeller.
+This doesn’t delete the key in the database, only in Quality Modeller.